Use of the signal-averaged electrocardiogram in arrhythmia evaluation and management

 - University at Buffalo, Buffalo

-Sudden cardiac death affects over 400,000 individuals per year in the United States alone, predominantly from ventricular tachycardia (VT) or ventricular fibrillation (VF) [1,2].
-The signal-averaged electrocardiogram (SAECG) is a noninvasive technique that enables detection of the substrate for reentrant arrhythmias, particularly ventricular tachycardia.
+Sudden cardiac death affects over 300,000 individuals per year in the United States alone, with ventricular tachycardia (VT) or ventricular fibrillation (VF) being major causes [1,2].
+The signal-averaged electrocardiogram (SAECG) is a noninvasive technique that enables detection of the substrate for reentrant arrhythmias, particularly VT.

 In patients with the substrate for VT, slow conduction through myocardium disrupted by inflammation, edema, fibrosis, or scar tissue results in electrical potentials that extend beyond the activation time of normal surrounding myocardium, but which are too small for detection on the surface ECG [3,4].
 The SAECG uses computerized averaging of ECG complexes, obtained during sinus rhythm, to facilitate the detection of these small microvolt level signals, recorded as ventricular late potentials (figure 1).
 It is possible that the signals identified by the SAECG, which are related to late potentials identified in patients with structural heart disease and used to guide VT ablation, may also be identified by novel techniques [5,6].
 (See "Technical aspects of the signal-averaged electrocardiogram".)